JSebas98/JSebas98/README.md

-- 👋 Hi, I’m @JSebas98
+- 👋 Hi, I’m Sebastián!
-- 👀 I’m interested in developing my programming skills, both in backend and frontend
+- 👀 I’m interested in applying my programming skills, both in backend and frontend, in real-world scenarios.
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Java (Spring Boot) and React JS.
-- 💞️ I’m looking to collaborate on beginner-friendly small projects
+- 💞️ I’m looking to join a developers team to challenge my skills, learn more about software development and help people through software solutions.
 - 📫 How to reach me: via github or at sebas.beltran.98@gmail.com

 <!---